My License key does not seem to work.

 The available networks are flashing between available and not available.

-This appears for some network cards when they are not connected to an access point, and is most noticeable with a fast sample time.
+This appears for some network cards when they are not connected to an access point and is most noticeable with a fast sample time.
 Try connecting to an access point or increasing the sample time.

 Where can I get a map to use?

-The maps needs to be an image type that WirelessMon can use (GIF, JPG, BMP, PNG, JPEG, TIFF, EXIF, WMF, EMF) and you can get it from a tool like Google Earth, Google Maps, Yahoo Maps or scanning a hard copy map that you already have.
+The maps need to be an image type that WirelessMon can use (GIF, JPG, BMP, PNG, JPEG, TIFF, EXIF, WMF, EMF) and you can get it from a tool like Google Earth, Google Maps, Yahoo Maps or scanning a hard copy map that you already have.

-If using GPS the map also needs to be north aligned so the Y axis is north/south and the X axis is east/west.
+If using GPS, the map also needs to be north aligned so the Y axis is north/south and the X axis is east/west.
 For the best results you should use an accurate, large scale map such as 1:500 or 1:1500 as WirelessMon can't account for the curvature of the earth when estimating Lat/Long positions and will become less accurate with smaller scale (eg 1:10000) maps.